Applications to join are now closed

 The project

-The second phase of the eDNA Expeditions aims to build a global environmental DNA (eDNA) sampling network across 25 marine sites.
+eDNA Expeditions 2026-2028 aims to build a global environmental DNA (eDNA) sampling network across 25 marine sites.
 The project includes capacity development in biomolecular sampling, the possibility to involve local communities in the sampling events, and a rapid information loop that brings results directly back to each site to support any monitoring, management, and conservation needs.
 All biomolecular data collected at participating sites will also be openly shared through OBIS.

 How does it work?